rangasurendra/evening-brew-ml/README.md

-# Evening-Brew-ML
+# Evening-Brew
 Evening brew session 05/04/2018 - TIQRI
-## Learn new technology - Machine Learning
+## Learn something together - Machine Learning

 __Machine learning__
 Building a model from example inputs to make data driven prediction vs. following strictly static program instructions.
 Mainly system learns how to solve a problem from example data rather than following a specific logic written with branching statements.